Embassy of the United States, Lima: Original buildings

-The building was moved from its location near the Civic Centre to the Monterrico suburbs due to the internal conflict in Peru, as buildings affiliated with the United States were targeted by the terrorist group Shining Path on several occasions, as well as by the MRTA.
-By that point, the building had been bought by Clínica Internacional, owned by Grupo Breca, who moved into the building after the former tenants' departure.
+The embassy was moved from its location near the Civic Center to the Monterrico suburbs due to the internal conflict in Peru, as buildings affiliated with the United States were targeted by the terrorist group Shining Path on several occasions, as well as by the MRTA.
+By that point, the embassy's building had been bought by Clínica Internacional, owned by Grupo Breca, who moved into the building after the former tenants' departure.
+The consulate, then located in Miraflores district, also was moved to the new chancery in Monterrico, as it was also targeted on at least one occasion.
+One such attack was carried out on July 31, 1985.

 Current building

-The current building was built on the Monterrico residential area of Santiago de Surco.
+The current building was built in the Monterrico residential area of Santiago de Surco, in or around what was formerly part of the grounds belonging to the La Encalada hacienda.
 Construction took two years, and the building was inaugurated on July 4, 1995.
-The building was designed by Bernardo Fort-Brescia, whose façade features a blend of Incan and modern architecture, also features small windows as a security feature.
+The building was designed by Bernardo Fort-Brescia, whose façade features a blend of Incan and modern architecture, and also features small windows as a security feature.
 The building's design was met with mixed reactions from both Peruvian and U.S. citizens.

-In 2002, two security guards of the embassy were among the dead when a car bomb exploded in the El Polo shopping centre, located across the street.
+In 2002, two security guards of the embassy were among the dead when a car bomb exploded in the El Polo shopping mall, located across the street.
 The building received no apparent damage, unlike the hotel and bank located near the location of the blast.

-The building's façade was lit up with the national colors of Ukraine in response to Russia's invasion of the country on February 2022.
+The building's façade was lit up with the national colors of Ukraine in response to Russia's invasion of the country in February 2022.

-On January 25, 2023, the building's main entrance was blocked by protestors as part of a series of protests by supporters of former president Pedro Castillo.
+On January 25, 2023, the building's main entrance was blocked by protesters as part of a series of protests by supporters of former president Pedro Castillo.

+Residence

+The building located in Santa Beatriz which was completed in 1945 serves as the embassy's official residence.